gabrielcoder247/gabrielcoder247.github.io/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project that i have spent alot of time to build!

 ## 📝 License